Skills

 dependencies:

-⚠️ Note: Skills executed on state entry or exit are blocking.
-The workflow waits until the skill execution finishes before continuing the state transition.
+Skills executed on state entry/exit or session start/finish are blocking.
+The workflow waits until the skill execution finishes before continuing the state transition or completing the session initialization